Healing From Depression

 This is Part 2 of How to Respond Intrusive and Obsessive Thoughts .
 One kind of challenge that comes up for depressed people are those persistent self-critical thoughts that so many depressed people think.
 When these arise, you can use affirmations to replace the...read more

-In addition to being in a support group, a key part of healing from depression is finding a therapist or ally who can guide you through the steps of recovery.
+In addition to being in a support group, a key part of healing from depression is finding a friend or ally who can guide you through the steps of recovery.
 Ideally, this would be someone who has experienced his own healing from a mood disorder.
 If you cannot find a recovery guide in your geographical area, I can work with you.

 To learn more about my services in providing one-on-one mental health coaching, Click Here.